Fast-HotStuff: A Fast and Resilient HotStuff Protocol: Abstract

 \section{Abstract}

-The HotStuff protocol is a recent breakthrough in Byzantine Fault Tolerant (BFT) consensus that enjoys both responsiveness and linear view change.
-It creatively adds an additional round to classic BFT protocols (such as PBFT) using two rounds.
+The HotStuff protocol is a recent breakthrough in Byzantine Fault Tolerant (BFT) consensus that enjoys both responsiveness and linear view change by creatively adding a round to classic two-round BFT protocols like PBFT.
 Despite its great advantages, HotStuff has a few limitations.
 First, the additional round of communication during normal cases results in higher latency.
-Second, the current version of HotStuff is vulnerable to certain performance attacks.
-To address these limitations, we propose a new two-round BFT protocol called Fast-HotStuff, which enjoys responsiveness and efficient view change that is comparable to linear view change in terms of performance.
+Second, HotStuff is vulnerable to certain performance attacks, which can significantly deteriorate its throughput and latency.
+To address these limitations, we propose a new two-round BFT protocol called Fast-HotStuff, which enjoys responsiveness and efficient view change that is comparable to the linear view-change in terms of performance.
 Our Fast-HotStuff has lower latency and is more robust against the performance attacks that HotStuff is susceptible to.